cube3power/atsd/rule-engine/notifications/azure-sb.md

 ## Placeholders

-The [placeholders](../placeholders.md) are supported in the request parameter values.
+[Placeholders](../placeholders.md) are supported in the request parameter values.

-The placeholders are substituted with actual field values when the request is initiated.
+Placeholders are substituted with actual field values when the request is initiated.

 If the placeholder doesn't exist, it is substituted with an empty string.